 Discitis is an infection that happens between the vertebrae of your spine.
 It is a complicated infection to treat since the vertebrae have low blood supply, and most antibiotics are transmitted through the bloodstream.
 There are no surgical procedures available to treat discitis, but there are special IV antibiotic treatments as well as other non-surgical treatments available to get you back on your feet.

 The spine consists of 33 individual bones (vertebrae) that interlock.
 The vertebrae are categorized into five regions:

-Discitis is a rare infection of the discs between the vertebra of the spine.
+Discitis is a rare infection of the disks between the vertebra of the spine.
 Like appendicitis, discitis is usually a bacterial infection, but can also be viral.
-Spinal discs do not have a strong blood supply, so if the bacteria or virus are there, it is tough for the body’s immune cells to reach and heal the infection.
+Spinal disks do not have a strong blood supply, so if the bacteria or virus are there, it is tough for the body’s immune cells to reach and heal the infection.
 Another issue is that since medication used to heal infections (like antibiotics) travels through the blood stream, discitis cannot easily be treated with antibiotics because the medication may never make it to the infection.
 This is why discitis is difficult to treat.

 There are two types of discitis.
 One is the result of interference at the site of the infection by a surgical, diagnostic, or therapeutic procedure.
 For example, surgery on the back or a needle placed in the back can introduce pathogens, a bacterium, virus, or other microorganisms that can cause disease.

-The other type is “spontaneous” discitis, caused by an infecting organism, either bacterial or viral, that comes to the disc by the blood from the kidney, bladder, nose, throat, lungs, intestine, gums, pelvic infections, or any other entry into the body.
+The other type is “spontaneous” discitis, caused by an infecting organism, either bacterial or viral, that comes to the disk by the blood from the kidney, bladder, nose, throat, lungs, intestine, gums, pelvic infections, or any other entry into the body.
 This usually causes a blood-borne attack that leads to an infection.